alpersonalwebsite/react/02_1_props.md

 **src/Child.js**
 If we are using a Functional Component we will access to props through `props`, for example, `props.onPassingMessage`

-If we are using a Class Component, thorugh `this.props.onPassingMessage`
+If we are using a Class Component, through `this.props.onPassingMessage`

 ##### Dynamic values passed as props and rendering